A close-up of a mechanical/gaming keyword with keys W, A, S, D (common gaming controls) as the focus

 Esport Canada Post-Secondary

-Georgian is a member of Esport Canada Post-Secondary (ECPS).
-This opportunity provides a valuable connection with like-minded schools to learn best practices and share student success ideas to grow esports at the college and across other institutions.
+The CyberGrizzlies Esports Club is an Esport Canada Post-Secondary (ECPS) member.
+This opportunity provides a valuable connection with like-minded schools to learn best practices and share student success ideas to grow esports.

-As an independent advisory board, ECPS is the national voice for the development of programs whose goals are to elevate postsecondary esports while advocating on their behalf.
+As an independent advisory board, ECPS is the national voice for developing programs that aim to elevate postsecondary esports while advocating on their behalf.
+The CyberGrizzlies have been a member since it started in 2022.

 Esport Canada Post-Secondary logo